 Colin Campbell ‘the Red Fox’ who was the owner of Glen Ure and supporter of the Hanoverian monarchy was factor and rent-collector of the surrounding King’s estates.
 He was allegedly murdered on 14th May 1752 by James Stewart of the Glen who was subsequently hanged and his body displayed for 18 months at Ballachulish South Ferry point as a warning to all Jacobites.
 According to this online version ‘’…Robert Louis Stevenson became so fascinated with the story that he based the novels Kidnapped and Catriona on the episode…’’ Read more »

-Worth a diversion from the main Oban to Fort William road the tiny hamlet of Port Appin has a passenger ferry with direct access to the Isle of Lismore and a great seafood restaurant (The Pierhouse at Port Appin) with rooms directly overlooking Loch Linnhe.
+Worth a diversion from the main Oban to Fort William road the tiny hamlet of Port Appin has a passenger ferry with direct access to the Isle of Lismore and a great seafood restaurant, The Pierhouse Hotel & Restaurant, with rooms directly overlooking Loch Linnhe.